A Canadian dividend stock that pays out dividends on a monthly, quarterly, or annual basis can add much-needed income stability to your portfolio.

 - Sector: Financial Services

-The Royal Bank of Canada (RBC) is the largest bank in Canada based on market capitalization.
-It is also one of the best-performing banks in North America.
+The Royal Bank of Canada (RBC) is the largest in Canada based on market capitalization.
+It is also one of the best-performing banks in North America and the eleventh-largest bank in the world.

 - Sector: Financial Services